Jellyfish-Insights/andromeda/docs/run_credentials_script.md

 will identify the Andromeda's python script as a valid application and allows it to acquire the credentials.

-After we have Facebook application, we will need to configure file `utilities/fb_client_secrets.json` in order to run the python scripts.
+After we have Facebook application, we will need to configure the file `utilities/fb_client_secrets.json` in order to run the **facebook_credentials.py** python script.

 ### Requirement

 All the steps below consider that you have a Facebook developer account and that bound to it you have a **Facebook Page, Facebook Marketing and/or an Instagram business account**.

-When you run the python script you will get the credentials to social media that are bounded to your Facebook account.
-For instance, if you have a Facebook developer account, and you bound to It only your Page, the script will return for you just the Page credential.
+When you run the **facebook_credentials.py** python script, you will get the credentials to social media that are bound to your Facebook account.
+For instance, if you have a Facebook developer account, and you bound to it only your Facebook Page, the script will return only the Page credential.

 ### Creating a Facebook application